 Demonstrating Proficiency in English

-All candidates for the Seal of Biliteracy including English Language Learners (ELL) will demonstrate proficiency in English by whatever assessments are currently in place as graduation requirements, which at this time are the end-of-course English Reading and Writing SOL tests given in high school.
+- All candidates for the Seal of Biliteracy including English Learners (EL) will demonstrate proficiency in English by whatever assessments are currently in place as graduation requirements, which at this time are the end-of-course English Reading and Writing SOL tests given in high school.
 Scores of 400 or higher are considered proficient for these SOL assessments.
-If the ELL is demonstrating proficiency in English through an approved alternative assessment, then they must achieve the score needed in that assessment to satisfy graduation requirements for English.
+If the EL is demonstrating proficiency in English through an approved alternative assessment, then they must achieve the score needed in that assessment to satisfy graduation requirements for English.

 Demonstrating Proficiency in Languages Other Than English

-The required minimum elements for each assessment are listed on the Acceptable Evidence of Proficiency (PDF).
+- The required minimum elements for each assessment are listed on the Acceptable Evidence of Proficiency-This is a Word document..
 If a test has no composite score, use the lowest score on the test that involves literacy and/ or communication with others for the proficiency rating.

-Assessments not already listed on the Acceptable Evidence of Proficiency (PDF) must first be submitted for approval.
+- Assessments not already listed on the Acceptable Evidence of Proficiency -This is a Word document. must first be submitted for approval.
 Division personnel and other stakeholders may submit additional assessments for review.
 Information about the assessment should be sent to the Specialist for Foreign Languages by no later than January 30 in order for the assessment to be evaluated for inclusion in the current school year list.
 The assessment list will be updated annually, or when new assessments are approved.

 - Can we use another school division’s approved assessments for our students to demonstrate proficiency in languages other than English?